D'Entrecasteaux Ridge: Geological setting

-The southern ridge is composed of 36 -old extinct stratovolcanoes.
+The southern ridge is composed of 40 to 36 Ma-old extinct stratovolcanoes.
+Some have called it therefore the South d'Entrecasteaux Chain.
+It was considered to be a prolongation of the Loyalty Ridge by many, but this is questioned by reason of a 200 km gap between the westernmost South d'Entrecasteaux Chain seamount and the northernmost seamount in the Loyalty Ridge and the divergence in magnetic anomaly azimuths.

 It is a seamount chain on-top of a broad east–west-trending ridge.
 The seamounts, including the Sabine Bank which reaches 7 m bsl, are the volcanic remnants of an old island arc.
 A 4000 m-deep scarp separates the southern ridge from the North Loyalty Basin to the south.

-The Bougainville Guyot, south of Santos, forms the eastern continuation of the seamount chain and is a Middle Miocene andesitic volcano covered by Oligocene to Miocene lagoonal limestone.
+The Bougainville Guyot, south of Santos, forms the eastern continuation of the seamount chain and is a Middle Miocene andesitic volcano, aged 40 ± 2 Ma, covered by Oligocene to Miocene lagoonal limestone.